josuigoa/CameraMic/README.md

 License
 ---
-This software is released under the GNU General Public License version 2 or any later version.
+This software is released under the MIT License